 How “Open” is “Open” architecture anyway?

 With “Open” architecture, your broker is empowered to choose on your behalf from the whole fund market.
 So you’d think some fairly exotic combinations of assets would be the result.
 But that’s not generally what happens.

-What actually happens in the fund market is a concentration of client money in top funds.
+happens in the fund market is a concentration of client money in top funds.
 Fundstrategy.co.uk reveals that one European platform sees 85% of the money coming in, going to just 20 out of the 400 asset managers on its books.
 Another European platform sees 60% of all revenues going to its top 20 names.